labondano/Abondano-ABM/LA-DigitalJournal/LA- Digital journal markdown.md

 AAPA craziness.
 I was worried about trying to finish up the presentation and totally blanked out about doing the digital journal (to be honest I didn't really think we had to do it this week, but I saw afterwards and saw that we had to).
 Oops! :-(

 __________________________
+#### APRIL 13, 2014 - Dominance models online

+I've been glancing through some of the dominance models for ABM, and on the Open ABM website there are a couple that look useful.
+The one that I think is more interesting is the A-KinGDom: A Kinship, Grooming and Dominance Model for Primate Societies.
+It looks really cool!
+However, I think the modified version of Hemelrijk's model (the one designed by Sean Barton, which includes feeding) would be a better fit to use in my PTM model.
+However, I really wanted to check the A-KinGDom model but its not written in Netlogo but instead it is written in C programming language so I couldn't open it (or I just didn't know how to...).

+________________
 #### APRIL 15, 2014 - Working on Dominance interactions on the PTM model

 I thought of using Hemelrijk's dominance model (from the modified version on the model that I found on Open ABM and includes feeding - by Sean Barton), but I thought it would be simpler to have males interacting if they enter each other's territory, without estimating the other male's dominance value.
 I though a good way to set up the interaction was to assign a winning probability of 0.8 to the male with highest dominance value in the interaction, and a winning probability of 0.2 to the male with the least dominance value in the interaction.
 (In the future I could make this more complex by assigning different winning probabilities depending on the specific dominance values the males have at the moment of the interaction).
 To setup the interaction what I did was to randomize a number between 0 and 0.8 for the dominant one, and then randomize a number between 0 and 0.2 for the least dominant one, and the agent with highest resulting dominance is the winner.
 Then the winner will be assigned with the dominance value of the more dominant male in the interaction, and the loser will take the dominance value of the least dominant male in the interaction.